 WP Engine, the managed WordPress hosting solution, has been very busy lately.

-Page Performance was recently rolled out by the company, a feature which makes WP Engine the first managed WordPress hosting platform with a web page speed performance tool built into the user dashboard.
+Page Performance was recently rolled out by the company, a feature that makes WP Engine the first managed WordPress hosting platform with a web page speed performance tool built into the user dashboard.
 This new interface gives users actionable insights to help quickly and dramatically improve the speed of their websites.

 WP Engine also just unveiled a PHP7 compatibility checker, which is a plugin that they're toting as the internet's first tool to verify PHP 7 compatibility on WordPress website.